How changes to Covid-19 vaccine policy in the US may affect you

 When do the changes take effect?

-In a video posted on social media on Tuesday, Kennedy said that changes to the recommendations for children and pregnant people took effect that same day.
-As of Thursday morning, however, the CDC’s recommended immunization schedule posted online had not changed.
+In a video posted on social media on Tuesday, Kennedy said that changes to the recommendations for children and pregnant people took effect that day.

 Last week’s editorial from Makary and Prasad said that the new framework for vaccine approval would be adopted “moving forward.”
 The FDA officials say the new policy balances the need to swiftly approve vaccines – to have them ready by the fall respiratory virus season for the most vulnerable adults and children – against the need for more evidence before offering them to others.